Marcus Aurelius

 Happiness as a State of Mind

-One reason why Aurelius's stoic advice focused on changing one’s mindset is because although we cannot always control what happens to us, we can control how we feel about it and how we react to it.
+One reason why Aurelius's stoic advice focused on changing one’s mindset is that although we cannot always control what happens to us, we can control how we feel about it and how we react to it.
 As he writes in Meditations, “you have power over your mind - not outside events.
 Realize this, and you will find strength.”3 He further elaborates that “the happiness of your life depends upon the quality of your thoughts.”

 The idea that happiness is a mindset rather than something acquired through wealth, pleasure, or material things is supported by the hedonic treadmill.
 The hedonic treadmill suggests that our happiness levels tend to remain at a relatively neutral level because we quickly adapt to events that make us happy or things that make us sad.
 The hedonic treadmill stipulates that something we think might make us happy (like buying a new car) will only make us happier for a fleeting moment, and that similarly, something we think might make us sad - like receiving a bad grade - will only make us upset for a short amount of time.